spartantri/kringle2020/docs/objectives/9-ARP-Shenanigans/9-ARP-Shenanigans.md

 MAC address: 02:42:0a:06:00:02

 ## ARP poisoning
-To start we run tcpdump to check what ip is sedning the ARP requests.
+To start we run tcpdump to check what ip is sending the ARP requests.
 ```
 guest@29847c69ad6a:~$ tcpdump -n
 tcpdump: verbose output suppressed, use -v or -vv for full protocol decode